 Scripture Skits and Charades.
 Create skits that show how the Word might be applied to a real life situation.
 Or play a good ‘ole game of Charades with your memory verses.

-Make up your own Scripture ditties.
+Or make up your own Bible verse songs.
 Sing a passage to a hip-hop beat or familiar show tune.
 For example: